 Benefits of e-commerce for women

-We commonly hear how e-commerce offers opportunities for inclusivity of al trade, e-commerce offers micro-, small and medium enterprises (MSMEs) and women in international trade.
+We commonly hear how e-commerce offers micro-, small and medium enterprises (MSMEs) and women easier access to international markets.

 And it does.
 E-commerce gives women the possibility to work from their own homes and at times convenient for them, which is particularly valuable for women who have care burdens or for whom discriminatory socio-cultural norms might limit their ability to work outside their home.